-Anibal J (Timmy) Ramirez-Cuesta is currently the leader of the Chemical Spectroscopy Group.
-Studied Physics in Argentina and his Ph.D.
-Thesis working on computer modeling of chemical reaction on surfaces.
+Anibal J (Timmy) Ramirez-Cuesta is currently the leader of the Instrument Development Group at the Neutron Technologies Division.
+Studied Physics in Argentina, and his Ph.D.
+Thesis working on computer modeling of chemical reactions on surfaces.
 He worked at the Rutherford Appleton Laboratory in the UK as a senior instrument scientist at the TOSCA spectrometer.
 He developed the methodology to calculate the results of dynamical properties calculations.
-He is the author of the ICEMAN software and the coauthor of the book Vibrational Spectroscopy with Neutrons: with applications in Chemistry, Materials Science and Catalysis; World Scientific 2005.
+He is the author of the ICEMAN software and the co-author of the book Vibrational Spectroscopy with Neutrons: With Applications in Chemistry, Materials Science and Catalysis; World Scientific 2005.
 He joined Oak Ridge National Laboratory in 2013.

-His research interests include Vibrational Spectroscopy, Inelastic Neutron Scattering Spectroscopy, computer modeling, characterization of hydrogen storage systems, metal hydrides, and porous materials, catalysis, etc.
+His research interests include Neutron Instrumentation and Sample Environment, Vibrational Spectroscopy, Inelastic Neutron Scattering Spectroscopy, computer modeling, characterization of hydrogen storage systems, metal hydrides and porous materials, catalysis, etc.